okviz/okviz.github.io/_mydocs/calendar-pro/options/holidays/index.md

 title:              Holidays
 published:          true
 date:               2022-07-18
-modified:           2022-07-26
+modified:           2024-05-18
 order:              /calendar-pro/options/holidays
 internal:           holidays
 next_reading:       true
 next_reading_title: Options
 ---
-This section describes the **Holidays** option which manages how holidays are displayed in a visual in Calendar Pro.
+This section describes the options that define how holidays are displayed in the visual.

-Learn how to modify its fields by reading the subsections.
+Note the holidays displayed by Calendar Pro are provided by a [third-party library](https://commenthol.github.io/date-holidays/).
+If there is a holiday missing or incorrect, you can contribute to the library by [submitting a pull request](https://github.com/commenthol/date-holidays/blob/master/CONTRIBUTING.md).

-> **NOTE**: To improve how holidays are shown in the visual, read the [Events/Holidays labels](../../options/events-labels/index.md) section.
+> To improve how holidays are shown in the visual, see the [Events/Holidays labels](../../options/events-labels/index.md) section.